ELSady/Regression-California-Housing-Price-Prediction/README.md

  * Higher value of both langitud and latitude led to a lower predicted house prices, the opposite is true as well.
 This means the closer it gets to ocean / sea level, the higher the huose prices will be.
  * THe last feature is weteher or not the house located inland.
 If is it true then it led to a lower predicted houseprices, and if it False led to a higher predicted house prices.
 This is synergious and inline with our previous latitude and longitude insight.

-Now we proceed to visualize the data checking to see wehter to model prediction is right.
+Now we proceed to visualize the data checking to see wehter to model prediction is right. <br>

 ### Visualization
 * `Total HouseHolds Income` in respect to `Houseprices` <br>